 |An eye examination ?|

-This Egyptian scribe seems to undergo an examination of ophthalmology.
+This Egyptian scribe seems to undergo an ophthalmological examin survey.
 His eye is positioned opposite to the exit window of the AGLAE beam.
 The horizontal tube is the beam one; the other two are used for X-rays detection.
-A beam extraction in air through an ultra-thin window of 0.1-micron made of silicon nitride Si3N4, a material of great strength, allows working at atmospheric pressure.
-One obtains at a beam diameter of about 2 microns by placing the object at 3 mm from the window.
-A flow of helium gas over the area analyzed improves the quality of measurements by reducing the air absorption of the beam and of the X-ray induced.
+A air beam extraction is achieved through an ultra-thin but strong window of 0.1-micron made of silicon nitride, allows working at atmospheric pressure.
+One obtains a beam diameter of about 2 microns by placing the object at 3 mm from the window.